White Whale Caught on Video—How'd it Get That Way?

 According to the White Whale Research Centre, his hypo-pigmentation is likely a result of his genes, but scientists aren't sure if he is a true albino and completely lacks the ability to produce pigments.
 It's also possible that Migaloo is leucistic: He may lack the ability to produce much pigment, but unlike albinos, he may have colored eyes.

-White whales are uncommon humpacks and whales in general, though they have been occasionally spotted among fin, blue, and even sperm whales, the species lionized in Moby Dick.
+White whales are uncommon among humpacks and whales in general, though they have been occasionally spotted among fin, blue, and even sperm whales, the species lionized in Moby Dick.

 At least three white humpback whales including Migaloo have been seen off Australia in recent years.
 One has been dubbed "Migaloo Junior" or the "son of Migaloo"—although no one knows whether this smaller whale is actually related to Migaloo.
 A third white humpback with black spots on its tail has also been spotted.
 (Also see "Pictures: Special Albinos and Unusually White Animals.")